kylemh/marketo-take-home/README.md

 Simply go to https://marketo-kylemh.netlify.com and follow instructions there!

+The website is just there for easy playgrounding, but you can find most of the relevant work being handled within `src/utils`.

 ## Instructions

 Take a variable number of identically structured json records and de-duplicate the set.